groundcat/gfw-meter/readme.md

 ## Configuration and Implementation

 1. Replace `REPLACE_ME` in the `config.php` file with your configurations.
-2. Deploy and configure `detect.php`, `config.php`, and `functions.php` at a server located in China (or other Internet-censored regions).
+2. Deploy and configure `detect.php`, `config.php`, and `functions.php` at a server located in a censored country.
 3. Deploy and configure `config.php`, `user/ASEngine/ASConfig.php`, and remaning files at a server located in a non-censored country.

 ## API